practicalli/clojure/docs/reference/jvm/common-options.md

 Option is useful for web servers which load classes of a web application during deployment (e.g. deploying a jar or war to Tomcat).

-> Metaspace has taken over PermGen space in Java 8
+> Metaspace has taken over PermGen space in Java 8 onward